Skip to content

 Exploitation

-The overflow overwrites the return address and adjacent stack frames.
-Combined with the authorization bypass in CVE-2025-3464 (needed to reach the vulnerable code path), an attacker could chain this for kernel code execution.
+The overflow gives classic stack-based control: the attacker overwrites the return address on the kernel stack, redirecting execution when the function returns.
+Combined with the authorization bypass in CVE-2025-3464 (which is needed to reach the vulnerable code path in the first place), this creates a viable chain for kernel code execution.

-In practice, the Talos researchers did not use this vulnerability in their final exploit chain — they instead leveraged the driver's existing IOCTL primitives after bypassing authorization.
-The stack overflow remains a viable alternative entry point.
+In practice, the Talos researchers did not use CVE-2025-1533 in their final exploit chain.
+They found the driver's existing IOCTL primitives more convenient after bypassing authorization through CVE-2025-3464.
+But the stack overflow remains a viable alternative entry point for attackers who prefer traditional stack smashing over IOCTL-based exploitation.

 Exploitation Primitive